How to Harvest, Store and Process Apples

 Apples on a tree

 Ah, the season of mists and mellow fruitfulness!
 If you’re lucky enough to have an apple tree groaning with fruit, you’ll want to make the most of this seasonal abundance.
-Read on or view our video to find out exactly when and how to pick apples, and the best ways to store and process them.
+Read on to find out exactly when and how to pick apples, and the best ways to store and process them.

 Knowing When to Harvest Apples